Chanel No. 22: Notes

 Chanel No. 22 is classified as a floral-aldehyde with notes of white flowers, including roses, jasmine, tuberoses.
 Its top note is aldehyde with middle notes of jasmine, tuberose, ylang-ylang, and rose.
 Base notes include vetiver, vanilla, and incense.
 It has been called an old-fashioned floral and is said to have hints of lilac.
 Scent reviewer Chandler Burr said that "22 can be tough to appreciate immediately."

-Modern Scent
+Modern scent

 The Wertheimer family still runs the Chanel perfume business.

+Estée Lauder White Linen (1978) inspired Jacques Polge when he reformulated Chanel No. 22 in 1989.

-Jacques Polge, the modern Chanel perfumer, released a collection called Les Exclusifs in February 2007.
+Polge, the modern Chanel perfumer, released a collection called Les Exclusifs in February 2007.
 This included Chanel No. 22.
 The 200-milliliter spray bottle of the scent was sold exclusively in Chanel boutiques and at Bergdorf Goodman with a price of US$175.

 A "voile" - a lighter, alcohol-free version – of the scent was introduced in 1996.